canonical/chaos-engineering/README.md

 It is achieved by the intentional and controlled causing of failures in the system to understand their impact and find potential failure points.
 By doing so, engineers can proactively prevent outages and other disruptions.

-Charmed Chaos Engineering Platform is an opinionated set of tools facilitating environment for conducting, observing and analyzing output of Chaos engineering tests.
+Canonical Chaos Engineering Platform is an opinionated set of tools facilitating environment for conducting, observing and analyzing output of Chaos engineering tests.
 The solution leverages [Juju] and a set of [Charmed Operators] to provide the end user with a smooth and frictionless experience of deploying and managing the solution throughout its entire lifecycle.